-After learning that her campus was shutting down for the rest of the semester, the first sentence my daughter spoke without crying was a doozy: “If I have to come home, we need to get a dog.”
+After learning that her campus was shutting down for the rest of the semester, the first sentence my daughter spoke without crying was a doozy.
+“If I have to come home, we need to adopt a pet.”

 What’s a mom to do?

 “Let’s foster a dog,” I offered.
 A win-win solution for all of us.
 Our daughter would have a furry friend to take care of.
 And with shutdowns pending, we’d lighten the load at the shelter while preparing it for its forever home.